ekotlikoff/gochess/APISPEC.md

     - Get any async updates (should be constantly polling this endpoint)
         - gameOver, requestToDraw, gameOver results
 - GET /sync
-    - Get any sync updates (should query this after a succesful move)
+    - Get opponents move (should query this after a succesful move)
+- GET /moves
+    - Get all moves (call this if client lost the state and is currently in a game)